WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 <footer>Thomas F. Jackson, University of North Carolina, Greensboro</footer>

-The Library is pleased and honored to collaborate with WGBH, acclaimed universally as a long-time leader in media production, media management, preservation, and rights management issues.
+The Library is pleased and honored to collaborate with GBH, acclaimed universally as a long-time leader in media production, media management, preservation, and rights management issues.
 The Library will house these treasures in its Packard Campus for Audio Visual Conservation, the state of the